Joe Montana: 1988

 In January 1989, the 49ers again faced the Cincinnati Bengals in the Super Bowl.
 Of his third trip to the Super Bowl, Montana told the San Jose Mercury News: "This trip to the Super Bowl is more gratifying than the others because the road has been harder."
 Then, in Super Bowl XXIII, Montana had one of the best performances of his career.
 He completed 23 of 36 passes for a then-Super Bowl record 357 yards and two touchdowns.
 Despite his great performance, the 49ers found themselves trailing the Bengals 16–13 with only 3:20 left in the game and the ball on their own 8-yard line.
-But Montana calmly drove them down the field, completing 8 of 9 passes for 92 yards and throwing the game-winning touchdown pass to John Taylor with only 34 seconds left.
+But Montana calmly drove them down the field, completing 8 of 9 passes for 92 yards and throwing the game-winning 10-yard touchdown pass to John Taylor with only 34 seconds left.
+The 49ers won, 20–16.